[Course Launch] Hands-on Introduction to X86 Assembly

 26th-27th April (3rd and if required the 4th session)

-Batch Size: Limited to 20 students
+Batch Size: Limited to 20 students (all seats filled now)

 Recordings: Full access to session recordings